Reducing the environmental impacts of the materials and processes used to make our products

 Towards the end of 2015 we put in place schemes to reduce our energy use further.
 We replaced the main boilers at our London HQ, which should reduce gas use by 40 per cent.
 We also upgraded our surveillance systems to use infrared night vision, so we can switch off external lighting at night.

 In Kind Direct was founded in 1996, by HRH The Prince of Wales, to provide an efficient way for businesses to donate their products to charity.

 It now receives surplus goods from over 850 companies, which are made available for free to around 6,000 community and voluntary organisations.

-We have partnered with In Kind Direct for 15 years, and in 2013 over 300 charitable organisations received donations of Pentland products.
-Our contribution included jackets, rugby shirts, t-shirts, footballs and footwear.
+We have partnered with In Kind Direct for 15 years; in 2014 nearly 500 charitable organisations received donations of Pentland products.

 For more information please visit www.inkinddirect.org